 “I can’t emphasize enough,” exudes McGrath, “how women especially seize upon public storytelling as a way to combat their demons from abusive relationships as they strive to heal themselves back into more complete and functional living.
 It is extremely gratifying for me to see them use these tools of communication to become the people they so desperately want to rediscover.”

-One of the more exciting presentations McGrath gave was in 1998 at the California Sesquicentennial Gold Discovery Days Celebration at the state Capitol, where she presented a dynamic series of stories and music depicting Gold Rush characters and their experiences.
+One of the more exciting presentations Mary McGrath gave was in 1998 at the California Sesquicentennial Gold Discovery Days Celebration at the state Capitol, where she presented a dynamic series of stories and music depicting Gold Rush characters and their experiences.
 Later that year in Coloma, the heart of gold-fever country, she presided over a similar exhibit at a reconstructed Gold Rush Village.
-McGrath also told stories at the 2000 River City Art Town Storytelling Festival in Reno, and, in 2002, she wrote and produced a program for the Fall Leaf Festival in Spokane, Wash.
+Mary McGrath also told stories at the 2000 River City Art Town Storytelling Festival in Reno, and, in 2002, she wrote and produced a program for the Fall Leaf Festival in Spokane, Wash.

-On July 27, McGrath received the National Storytelling Network’s Regional Excellence Award, which “recognizes the creativity, professional integrity, and artistic contributions of tellers who have greatly enriched the storytelling culture of their region.”
+On July 27, Mary McGrath received the National Storytelling Network’s Regional Excellence Award, which “recognizes the creativity, professional integrity, and artistic contributions of tellers who have greatly enriched the storytelling culture of their region.”

 And that’s a tale to be cherished.